nus-cs2113-AY2425S1/ip/docs/README.md

 ## Unmarking task

-Allow users to reset a task as undone by unmarking the task list with an ' ' and the saved file with a '0'
+Allow users to key in index of the task to be reset as undone by unmarking the task list with an ' ' and the saved file with a '0' and outputs the task that is unmarked

 Example: `unmark 2`